benlongcp/py-game/tests/README.md

 Demonstrates the extended gravitational field range that now affects the blue square when adjacent to static circles.

 ### `test_gravitational_field_boundaries.py`
-Verifies that the gravitational field extends exactly one radius distance beyond the static circle boundaries.
+Verifies that the gravitational field extends exactly three radius distance beyond the static circle boundaries.

+### `test_scoring_system.py`
+Tests the complete scoring system functionality including overlap detection, score tracking, blue square respawn, and timing requirements for scoring.

+### `test_view_swap.py`
+Verifies that the split-screen views are correctly arranged with purple player on the left and red player on the right.

+### `test_gravitational_force_increase.py`
+Demonstrates the increased gravitational force strength and compares force magnitudes at different distances.

 ## Demo Scripts